Drones in wildfire management: Description

 Drones allow firefighters accurate data.
 By using the real-time data, firefighters can determine where a fire will move next, assisting them in making swift decisions and draw up a strategic plan about movement and evacuation.

 Manufacturers equip these devices with infrared cameras that capture wind direction, high-resolution imagery of smoke, and other variables.
 The capability to operate at a low elevation allows firefighters to use UAVs to identify quick escape routes.
 These are used in approving flights to monitor massive wildfires in the US Pacific Northwest and in Australia.

 The use of UAVs limits exposure and reduces risk to pilots and wildland firefighters.
 Easily packable and able to fly in remote locations.
 These can fly as fast as 40 miles an hour.
 The drone pilots can operate the devices at varying speeds to help people better see what is happening.
 The transmission from drones or UAVs can be viewed on a laptop computer in a mobile ground station.
 A drone weighing 15 pounds and a six-foot wingspan, has a range of about eight miles and can stay in the air for an hour without recharging.
 The aircraft can be programmed to fly on its own, but a safety pilot will monitor operations during the tests.
 These also serve as tools for starting planned, controlled fires to clear out hard-to-kill underbrush.
 Drones are a part of fire research and management.

-Dragon egg systems
+Drone Based Aerial Ignition

-Drones have also been studied as tools for starting planned, controlled fires to clear out hard-to-kill underbrush.
-It is called the "Dragon Egg System."
-These are similar to ping-pong balls but are filled with potassium permanganate powder and injected with glycol and dropped to the target site.
+Drones have also been deployed as tools for starting planned, controlled fires to clear out hard-to-kill underbrush.
+It is called the "Drone Amplified Ignis System."
+The Ignis System uses ignition spheres, which are similar in size to ping-pong balls, but are filled with potassium permanganate powder and injected with glycol and dropped to the target site.
 The balls ignite about 30 seconds after injection to start a controlled fire.
-A master's student from the University of Idaho was the first person to pilot an "unmanned aerial system plastic sphere dispenser" to deploy fire on a federally managed wildfire near Flagstaff, Arizona.
+The Nimbus Lab at the University of Nebraska Lincoln were the to deploy an "unmanned aerial system plastic sphere dispenser" to deploy fire on a federally managed wildfire near Flagstaff, Arizona.
+The technology was first demonstrated in 2014, and the research was later commercialized and deployed globally by Drone Amplified.
+Drone Amplified now has hundreds of systems deployed around the world.